Ford Excursion: Design overview

 The Ford Excursion was introduced for the 2000 model year on September 30, 1999.
 In contrast to the Expedition (which replaced the Bronco), the Excursion had no direct predecessor in the Ford truck line.
+In terms of passenger capacity and exterior dimensions within the Ford model line, the Excursion is outranked only by the Ford E-350 Super Wagon (and the Transit 350/350HD that replaced it).

 Chassis

 The Ford Excursion shares many body and chassis assemblies with its F-250 pickup truck counterpart.
 The front suspension and most of the rear suspension were common components, but the Excursion was fitted with different leaf springs and front spring hanger brackets.
 The Excursion had a distinct frame which differed from the front sway bar mounts rearward, making the model taller and wider than its pickup truck counterpart.

 The rear axle for all Excursions was a Sterling 10.5 axle.
 The four-wheel-drive models had an NV273 transfer case and Dana 50 front axle.
 Rear axle ratios of 3.73:1 and 4.30:1 were offered.

 During the development of the chassis, Ford learned that its initial design caused smaller vehicles (such as a Ford Taurus) to become severely overridden in a head-on collision.
 In the test, the tire of the Excursion drove up to the windshield of the Taurus (reducing the chance of survival for its driver).
 As a response, Ford modified the chassis to include an under-bumper "blocker beam"; a safety device the French transportation ministry initially tested in 1971.
-A trailer hitch was standard equipment to help reduce underriding in rear-end collisions by smaller vehicles.
+To prevent underriding during rear-end collisions, a trailer hitch was made standard equipment, essentially performing the same function as the blocker beam.

 Powertrain

-During its entire production, the Excursion was offered with both gasoline and diesel engines.
-The standard gasoline engine was a 5.4 L Triton V8; a 6.8 L Triton V10 was offered as an option.
-At its launch, the optional diesel engine was the Navistar-produced 7.3 L Power Stroke V8; during 2003 production, a Navistar-produced 6.0 L diesel V8 was introduced, again using the Power Stroke name.
+During its entire production, the Excursion was offered with two Triton engines (truck versions of the Modular engine family).
+A 5.4 L V8 was standard, with an optional 6.8 L V10.
+At its launch, the Excursion offered a Navistar-produced 7.3 L turbodiesel Power Stroke V8.
+During 2003 production, Ford replaced the 7.3 L engine with a Navistar-produced 6.0 L turbodiesel Power Stroke V8; the all-new engine adopted a variable-geometry turbocharger.